Aliases for XIAP Gene

 GeneCards Summary for XIAP Gene

 XIAP (X-Linked Inhibitor Of Apoptosis) is a Protein Coding gene.
-Diseases associated with XIAP include lymphoproliferative syndrome, x-linked, 2 and lymphoproliferative syndrome, x-linked, 1.
-Among its related pathways are Signaling by GPCR and Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways.
+Diseases associated with XIAP include Lymphoproliferative Syndrome, X-Linked, 2 and Lymphoproliferative Syndrome, X-Linked, 1.
+Among its related pathways are Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways and Activation of BH3-only proteins.
 GO annotations related to this gene include ligase activity and ubiquitin protein ligase activity.
-An important paralog of this gene is NAIP.
+An important paralog of this gene is BIRC3.

 UniProtKB/Swiss-Prot for XIAP Gene